Gregory Stevens

 While continuing to pursue his career with the LPD, Director Stevens returned to the military in 1998 and reenlisted in the U.S. Navy Reserve as a Master-At-Arms Third Class Petty Officer (E-4).
 He was recalled to active duty in support of Operation Noble Eagle nine days after the September 11th terrorist attacks in 2001 and served as a base patrol and administrative officer in the Security Detachment at Naval Air Station Jacksonville, Florida.
 Other significant deployments as an enlisted sailor included to Rodman Naval Station, Panama to provide military law enforcement and security as the last phases of The Panama Canal Treaty were implemented, relinquishing the remaining Canal Zone areas under U.S. Navy control to the Panamanian government, and to U.S. European Fleet Command providing security and anti-terrorism force protection throughout the London, England region to include the U.S. Embassy and at Royal Air Force Base West Ruislip.

 Director Stevens holds a Bachelor of Science degree in Criminal Justice (BS-CJ) from Wayland Baptist University and a Master of Business Administration (MBA) degree from Texas Tech University.
 He is a graduate of the FBI National Academy (FBINA) and the FBI Law Enforcement Executive Development Seminar (FBI-LEEDS) programs.
 Director Stevens also has completed the Law Enforcement Management Institute of Texas Leadership Command College (LEMIT-LCC) program through Sam Houston State University in Huntsville, Texas.
+Most recently, Director Stevens was nominated for and completed the Texas Governors Executive Development Program (GEDP).
 He is an active member of the International Association of Directors of Law Enforcement Standards and Training (IADLEST), the International Association of Chiefs of Police (IACP), and the Texas Police Chiefs Association (TPCA).
 Director Stevens has been recognized as an expert witness in law enforcement policy, search and seizure, use of force, illicit drug manufacturing and trafficking as well as other law enforcement matters in several Texas District Courts and in United States District Court.
 He has over two decades of experience as an instructor in law enforcement and leadership related subjects and continues to teach and speak publicly on a multitude of topics.

-Director Stevens lives with his wife, Randi, in Austin, Texas where he enjoys golf, fishing, running, cooking, SCUBA diving, and traveling.
-Together they have four grown children, a son in Austin, a daughter in Kansas, and twin daughters attending college in Texas.
+Director Stevens lives with his wife, Randi, in Georgetown, Texas where he enjoys sporting clays, golf, hunting, fishing, running, and SCUBA diving.
+They have four grown children and one grandchild.